mwiens91/citra-3ds-click-macros/README.md

 sudo apt install xboxdrv
 ```

-The macros are performed using `xdotool`.
-Ubuntu should have xdotool installed by default, but if you are missing it, do
+The macros are performed using `xdotool`, producing fake mouse input.
+On Ubuntu, install it with

 ```
 sudo apt install xdotool